harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-deployment-faqs.md

 Harness by default while performing the Helm deployment look for any previous installation, if it does not find one it consider the current deployment as first and then runs the Helm install command.
 From the next run it will run the Helm upgrade command, this behaviour is not configurable.

-### Is it considered an error when using Helm template `--show-only` `templates/secret.yaml my-chart` results in an empty manifest, even though the template exists, and how can one prevent or handle this error message ?
+### Is it considered an error when using Helm template "--show-only` `templates/secret.yaml my-chart" results in an empty manifest, even though the template exists, and how can one prevent or handle this error message?

 It will be feasible for them to consider adding a line at the top of their manifests to prevent rendering to be empty when using Helm template `--show-only`.
 This approach would not only address the error but also provide the advantage of skipping these objects during deployment.
 Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/ignore-a-manifest-file-during-deployment/#ignore-a-manifest)